-I spent too many years apologising for who I was.
+I spent too many years apologising for who I am.

-too often, and for changing my mind about just about everything.
+and for changing my mind about almost everything.

-I was told I was anxious, disorganised, fickle, sensitive.
+I was told I was anxious, disorganised, fickle and over-sensitive.

-My lifetime of comparing myself to others and always falling short made sense.
+My lifetime of comparing myself to others and falling short made sense.

-What I had identified as character flaws had a new explanation.
+All the parts of me that I had seen as character flaws had a new explanation.

 And that changed everything.